 When is the best time to teach your child to use the toilet?

 There is no right time to start toilet training.
-Guidelines recommend that parents assess readiness by looking for signs that suggest interest in toilet training.
-When the child is ready, make a potty available, show your toddler how it works, then offer gentle encouragement.
-Pressuring your child or lavishing excessive praise on him will seem like coercion.
-That may set up a battle for control.
+Guidelines recommend that parents look for signs that suggest interest in toilet training.
+When the child is ready, make a potty chair available, show your toddler how it works, then offer gentle encouragement.
+Try not to pressure your child or give excessive praise.

 Here are some recommendations from the American Academy of Pediatrics (AAP).

-Your child should be able to do these things before you introduce potty training:
+Your child should be able to do these things before you start potty training:

 Sit, walk, dress (with help), and pull pants up and down